Caster Semenya

-Mokgadi Caster Semenya OIB (born 7 January 1991) is a South African middle-distance runner and winner of two Olympic gold medals and three World Championships in the women's 800 metres.
+Caster Semenya OIB (born 7 January 1991) is a South African middle-distance runner and winner of two Olympic gold medals and three World Championships in the women's 800 metres.
 She first won gold at the World Championships in 2009 and went on to win at the 2016 Olympics and the 2017 World Championships, where she also won a bronze medal in the 1500 metres.
 After the doping disqualification of Mariya Savinova, she was also awarded gold medals for the 2011 World Championships and the 2012 Olympics.

-Semenya is an intersex woman, with 5α-Reductase 2 deficiency, assigned female at birth, with XY chromosomes and naturally elevated testosterone levels.
-Following her victory at the 2009 World Championships, she was made to undergo sex testing, and cleared to return to competition the following year.
-In 2019, new World Athletics rules came into force preventing women like Semenya from participating in 400m, 800m, and 1500m events in the female classification unless they take medication to suppress their testosterone levels.
-In 2021, she filed an appeal with the European Court of Human Rights against the restrictions.
+Following Semenya's victory at the 2009 World Championships, she was made to undergo sex testing and cleared to return to competition the following year.
+The decision to perform sex testing sparked controversy in the sporting world and in Semenya's home country of South Africa.
+Later reports disclosed that Semenya has the condition 5α-Reductase 2 deficiency (5αR2D) and natural testosterone levels in the typical male range.

+In 2019, new IAAF (World Athletics) rules came into force for athletes like Semenya with certain disorders of sex development (DSDs) requiring medication to suppress testosterone levels in order to participate in 400 m, 800 m, and 1500 m women's events.
+Semenya refused to undergo the treatment, which is now mandatory.
+She has filed a series of legal cases to restore her ability to compete in these events without testosterone suppression, arguing that the World Athletics rules are discriminatory.

 Early life and education

-Semenya was born in Ga-Masehlong, a village in South Africa near Polokwane (previously called Pietersburg), and grew up in the village of Fairlie, deep in South Africa's northern Limpopo province.
+Semenya was born in Ga-Masehlong, a village in South Africa near Polokwane, and grew up in the village of Fairlie in South Africa's northern Limpopo province.
 She has three sisters and a brother.

 Semenya attended Nthema Secondary School and the University of North West as a sports science student.
 She began running as training for association football.

+Although Semenya was assigned female at birth, she has the condition 5α-Reductase 2 deficiency (5-ARD).
+This condition only affects genetic males with XY chromosomes.
+Individuals with 5-ARD have normal male internal structures that are not fully masculinised during the development of the reproductive system in utero, due to low levels of the hormone dihydrotestosterone (DHT).
+As a result, the external genitalia may appear ambiguous or female at birth.

+Semenya has said that she was born with a vagina and internal undescended testes but that she has no uterus or fallopian tubes and does not menstruate.
+Her internal testes produce natural testosterone levels in the typical male range.
+Semenya has rejected the label of "intersex", calling herself "a different kind of woman."